bohdanmartines/bohdanmartines.github.io/_posts/2023-10-15-deploying-your-first-spring-boot-application-to-cloud-with-aws.md

 We see that the endpoint has returned our message, as expected.

 Well done!
-Now that we have a simple application in place, we can use it to show how to deploy stuff to the cloud.
-Let's move to creating an EC2 Linux machine in AWS.
+Now that we’ve built and tested a simple Spring Boot application, it’s time to deploy it to the cloud.
+In the next section, we’ll set up an EC2 Linux instance on AWS.

 ## Create EC2 instance

-This is the point where we do the infrastructure work.
-Please log in to your AWS account and navigate to Management Console.
+Now, it's time to set up the infrastructure.
+Log in to your AWS account and navigate to the **AWS Management Console**.

-In the Services search bar at the top, type `EC2` and select it in the search result.
+In the search bar at the top, type `EC2` and select it from the results.
+This will open the **EC2 Dashboard**.
+Click the **Launch Instance** button to begin setting up your virtual machine.
-This opens EC2 Dashboard for you.
-Now click Launch instance button.

 ![Desktop View](/assets/2024-10-15/aws_launch_instance.png){: width="300" height="160" }

 ### Specify instance name and type

-A window opens where you can specify the needed parameters for the machine to launch.
+A configuration window will open where you can set the parameters for your EC2 instance.
 Let's specify the name as `aws-ec2-demo-machine` (you can use an arbitrary name here).
 ![Desktop View](/assets/2024-10-15/instance_name.png){: width="450" }

-Next select `Amazon Linux` in Application and OS Images section
+Next, select `Amazon Linux` in **Application and OS Images** section
 ![OS Image](/assets/2024-10-15/os_image.png){: width="450" }

-The default image in the dropdown `Amazon Linux 2023 AMI` is OK for us, so we move to the next section.
+The default option, **Amazon Linux 2023 AMI**, is perfect for our use case.
-Under Instance Type we can leave `t2.micro` as its characteristics is completely enough for our goal.
+Under **Instance Type** we can leave `t2.micro` as its characteristics is completely enough for our goal.

 ![instance_type](/assets/2024-10-15/instance_type.png){: width="450" }